S

 EmailToolTester measured Drip's deliverability at 88.2% in their January 2024 round — a respectable score that places it in the upper-middle tier of tested platforms.
 But the headline number hides a serious inconsistency across providers.

 Gmail performance is excellent at 97%.
 If your audience is predominantly Gmail users, Drip will serve you well.
 Microsoft sits at 85.3%, which is acceptable but not outstanding.
 The real problem is Yahoo at 60%.
-That is genuinely poor — roughly four in ten emails sent to Yahoo addresses are not reaching the inbox.
+That is actually poor — roughly four in ten emails sent to Yahoo addresses are not reaching the inbox.

 Historically, Drip's deliverability has ranged from 77.5% to 88.2% across multiple test rounds.
 The current 88.2% represents the high end of that range, which is encouraging, but the volatility itself is a concern.
 You want a platform that consistently delivers, not one that swings 10+ percentage points between testing periods.